Generative Semantic Communication via Textual Prompts: Latency Performance Tradeoffs: Introduction

 \section{Introduction}

-The recent integration of \textit{Large Generative Artificial Intelligence Models} with wireless networks provides ample opportunities to develop innovative technologies with transformative potential \cite{TelecomGen, NetGPT, LLM, Service}.
-One such technologies is \textit{Generative Semantic Communications (Gen SemCom)}, which leverages the capabilities of generative AI models to develop ultra-low bitrate semantic communication systems aiming to transmit only the semantic message of interest with high fidelity \cite{Liang2024generative, Wanting2024generative, Tang2024generative, grassucci2023generative}.
-Gen SemCom is particularly well-suited for emerging applications where communication of a large volume of multimodal signals with stringent latency/reliability constraints is required, e.g. wireless metaverse \cite{App1}, extended/mixed reality (XR/MR) \cite{XR}, mobile digital twins \cite{xu2024mobile}, and internet of senses.
+The recent integration of \textit{Large Generative Artificial Intelligence Models} with wireless networks provides ample opportunities to develop innovative technologies with transformative potential \cite{TelecomGen, NetGPT, LLM}.
+One such technology is \textit{Generative Semantic Communications (Gen SemCom)}, which leverages the capabilities of generative AI models to develop ultra-low bitrate semantic communication systems aiming to transmit only the semantic message of interest with high fidelity \cite{Liang2024generative, Wanting2024generative,10343094}.
+Semantic communications through \textit{textual descriptions} or \textit{prompts} has recently emerged as an efficient Gen SemCom scheme to convey the most important semantics of the source signal to the receiver in a compressed format as compact as a textual prompt, thereby achieving ultra-low-rate semantic communication \cite{qiao2024latency, Zhijin, cicchetti2024language}.